 Don't be arrogant but be confident

 Some people think that being an engineer gives them the right to be arrogant, because of how smart they think they are.
 However, the best way to prove yourself is working well under stress, as well as developing practical problem-solving skills.
 Stress is inevitable to the subject of engineering.
 Therefore, you need to be confident in your decision-making skills if you want to become a successful engineer.
+This is especially true if you're a part of a larger team or a company.
+Even if you're an owner, arrogance can create unwanted friction and alienate you from employees.

 Understand other engineering disciplines

 Whichever field you work in, it is important to maintain a basic knowledge of what other engineers do.
 When it comes to collaboration projects or interdisciplinary researchers, a broad point of view always comes in handy.
 The ability to keep up with colleagues outside your field will carry you to the next level to become a good engineer.
+For example, even if you have extensive mechanical education, taking a course from electrical engineering would be great for your career.
+New technologies and continuous development should be on top of your list.

 Give good presentations